 Our brains have evolved over millennia to keep us out of danger.
 So, we’re hard-wired to look for what’s wrong in any situation.
 When a situation (like divorce) is full of things that could go wrong, our brain lights up like a pinball machine in a busy arcade.

 We see danger everywhere.
 So, we focus on THAT.
 We focus solely on our fears.
 We get locked in survival mode.

-The problem is that, when you’re in survival mode, you don’t have the time, insight, or energy to look beyond your immediate circumstances and see the bigger picture.
-You’re so busy focusing on the drama in your life TODAY that you forget to consider what kind of life you’re creating for yourself in the future based upon the decisions you’re making right now.
+The problem is that, when you’re in survival mode, you don’t have the time, the insight, or the energy to look beyond your immediate circumstances and see the bigger picture.
+You’re so busy focusing on the drama in your life TODAY that you forget to consider what kind of life you’re creating for yourself TOMORROW based upon the decisions you’re making right now.

 That’s why most people never ask the one question that they SHOULD ask themselves in their divorce: What do I want?

 Why Knowing What You Want Matters